heinousjay/JibbrJabbr/README.md

 The capabilities of the system are currently limited.
-There is a notion of modules as defined in the commonjs modules spec, so you can include a script using require('./whatever').
-You can subscribe to events from the server
+There is a notion of modules as defined in the commonjs modules spec, so you can include a script name whatever.js in the same directory using

-There is a basic jQuery-like API for document manipulations.
+`var whatever = require('whatever');`

+You can subscribe to browser events and manipulate documents using jQuery-esque syntax, in the server script, as in

+`$('#button').click(function() { $('#output').text('you clicked a button!'); }`

+There is an RPC mechanism that allows you to invoke in-browser javascript (that follows certain rules) from the server directly.
+The server is event-driven and 100% asynchronous, however the API appears synchronous.

 DON'T DO ANYTHING SERIOUS WITH THIS.
 It is far from production ready.
 It likely has massive security holes.
 The API is barely specified,